peterhendrick/tomb/README.md

 tomb init
 ```

 And follow the promts.
-This will setup a git repo, add your gpg id and add a git remote to push your changes to.
+This will setup a git repo, add your gpg id and add a git remote (optional) to push your changes to.

 To create or update your tomb, after you have initialized tomb, simply type:
 ```bash